 M-WAKS, a new platform by Kenya’s Dreamwaks Ltd has launched to help individuals, SMEs and corporate companies to hire, rate, and verify workers specifically in the gig economy.

-M-WAKS aims to be a bridge that connects individuals or corporate employers or SMEs to blue-collar employees looking for employment in their area or from around the country.
+M-WAKS aims to connect individuals or corporate employers or SMEs to blue-collar employees looking for employment in their area or from around the country.